gabrielle95/DeadMansDrawClient/README.md

 Game is available through a public server, the ___Arena___ as a collection of REST api's.
 * [REST API](#rest-api-interface) with OpenAPI specification is available at [/api](https://slhpc2023.appspot.com/api), documented under [/docs](https://slhpc2023.appspot.com/docs) endpoint.
 * [Web Frontend](#web-frontend-interface) Frontent UI available under [/matches](https://slhpc2023.appspot.com/matches).
-Eye fancy only, use this to enable easy comprehension, do not use it for your programmatic / automated / competition scene.
+Eye fancy only, use this to enable easy comprehension for practice matches, do not use it for your programmatic / automated / competition scene.
 No uptime guarantee.

 # Match